AbhijitL2020/100-days-of-code/log.md

 Then moved on to next chapter of Learning Go: Chapter 5.
 Beyond the Basics And I found myself being rushed through several key concepts, in short one or two lines.
 I could not wrap my head around so many at once.
 Lack of hands-on examples for each one of the concepts also hurt.
 So I need to go over the stuff again tomorrow.

 The day had left me weary.
 Did it affect my comprehension?

+### Day 8: Sep 16, 2020

+**Today's Progress**: No success with unit testing, but did hands on new, make, pointers and address

+I was so upset with yesterday's unsatisfactory performance, that I got on to the task early in the morning!

+Got down to trying each concept once again through writing a program, and trying it out by hand.

+And then it was a very useful journey of discovery.

+Once again did some slices, some pass-by-value and pass-by-reference

+Came across a few problems, roadblocks, and learnt from each one of them.

+**Thoughts**:
+Not as frustrated with life as yesterday ;) [Tweet-for-the-day](https://twitter.com/zero2null/status/1306294462293839873?s=20)
+The progress is laborious.
+I think I need another 10 days of focus on basics.